Trust Thy Barber So They Say

-By Ashley Daniels
+by Ashley Daniels

-Over the years, Tommy also enrolled in digital art classes at Horry Georgetown Technical College with his remaining G.I.
-Bill funds, worked at a large format sign printer, and then returned to his barber roots at 18/8, a high-end men’s salon.
-Eventually, he decided to open his own shop, and Trust Thy Barber was first born as a mini 8-foot by 10-foot business within a collective workspace building called Sola Salon on 42nd Avenue North.
-But Tommy was thinking bigger and better, which was what brought him here to the Market Common.
+Over the years, Tommy also enrolled in digital art classes at Horry Georgetown Technical College funded by his G.I.
+Bill, worked at a large format sign printer, and then returned to his barber roots at 18/8, a high-end men’s salon.
+Eventually, he decided to open his own shop.

+Trust Thy Barber was first born as a mini 8 by 10-foot business within a collective workspace building called Sola Salon on 42nd Avenue North.
+But Tommy was thinking bigger and better, which was what brought him to the Market Common.

 Business at Trust Thy Barber has been booming, spawned from his philosophy to treat each client like a “rock star.”

 Walk-ins are welcome, but appointments are appreciated.
 Right now, the barber staff is at two, including Tommy and Pat, but he plans to add more experienced barbers in the new year.

 Eventually his son, currently studying the trade at vocational school in Conway, will join their ranks.
 Tommy says he’s saving a chair on the end just for him.